CatSpot Cat Litter Review

 However, it doesn’t have clumping ability (which isn’t necessarily a bad thing) and requires additional mixing to fully take advantage of the coconut’s performance.
 From an odor standpoint, it does a pretty good job locking in odor but, as you might expect, the odor-fighting abilities go downhill pretty quickly once it nears time to dump out the litter.

 We recommend that people who are very self-conscious about the environment and/or have cats with very sensitive allergies should give this litter a try and see if it becomes a new favorite over wood, corn, or paper-based litters.
 And for people who simply want a nicely-performing litter, you should give it a go just for curiosities’ sake.
-But if you are only concerned about a litter that clumps well, fights odor for long periods of time, and is extremely affordable, then there are better options out there.
+But if you are only concerned about a litter that clumps well, fights odor for long periods, and is extremely affordable, then there are better options out there.